Germany has accepted 30,000 Syrian asylum seekers, while the UK has taken just 187

 It will not be easy to make the case for accepting more refugees.
 Just as the Daily Mail opposed providing a home for Jewish families fleeing the Nazis in the 1930s, they and others will make the case against those seeking refuge today.
 Without taking on that argument, affirming our commitment to the legal rights of those fleeing war and persecution, there can be no coherent response to the crisis in Calais.

 Paul Blomfield is Labour MP for Sheffield Central, and chair of the All-Party Parliamentary Group on MigrationLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.